sshrizvi/DS-Python/OOPs with Python/Articles/61_abstraction.md

 Abstraction is a key principle in object-oriented programming that enables developers to manage complexity, promote modularity, and ensure reusability and maintainability of code.
 By using abstract classes and methods, Python allows programmers to define clear interfaces and enforce consistent behavior across related classes, simplifying both the design and maintenance of software systems.

+> [!IMPORTANT]
+> If you have studied Article 54-61, I would suggest you to perform some task so that you can check on your learning.
+Here is the link : [Task 9](/OOPs%20with%20Python/Tasks/task_9.ipynb)

 > [!TIP]
 > Link to Next Article
 > 🡺 [What Are Files?](/File%20Handling/Articles/62_file_handling.md)